jeffdgr8/kotbase/docs/platforms.md

 Experimental support for Linux and Windows is provided via the [Couchbase Lite C SDK]( https://github.com/couchbase/couchbase-lite-C).
 Core functionality should be mostly stable, however these platforms have not been tested in production.
 There are some tests that have slightly different behavior in a few edge cases and others that are failing that need further debugging.
-See comments in tests marked `@IgnoreNative` for details.
+See comments in tests marked `@IgnoreLinuxMingw` for details.

 There are a few Enterprise Edition features that are not implemented in the Couchbase Lite C SDK.
 Kotbase will throw an `UnsupportedOperationException` if these APIs are called from these platforms.